framesurge/ipfi/benches/README.md

 ## Single Procedure Call

 This benchmark spins up a server for each of the benchmarked systems and executes a single procedure call against them, measuring the time taken for the client to connect to the server, and the time for a response to be received and validated.
 In this simple benchmark, IPFI's synchronous API marginally outperforms its asynchronous one, since `tokio` is best suited to higher-load conditions (with connections taking longer to process), and, for a single request, its power is not shown at all.
 Note that the time taken to actually make a procedure call is actually improved with the asynchronous API, however.
-The primary speed difference between IPFI and gRPC in this benchmark is the issue that gRPC uses HTTP, and therefore simply needs to transfer vastly more bytes than IPFI's hand-optimised protocol, leading to substantial speed increases (note that 55.8% faster indicates that IPFI is 2.26x faster!).
+The primary speed difference between IPFI and gRPC in this benchmark is the issue that gRPC uses HTTP, and therefore simply needs to transfer vastly more bytes than IPFI's hand-optimised protocol, leading to substantial speed increases.

 ### Raw Results

+The following were observed after 100k runs of the benchmarks with a custom harness.

 ```
 --- ipfi_blocking vs ipfi_async ---
-Metric 'call_time': ipfi_blocking (117.3μs) is 20.2% faster than ipfi_async (14
+Metric 'call_time': ipfi_blocking (134.6μs) is 22.8% (1.2x) faster than ipfi_async (165.3μs).
-7.1μs).
-Metric 'connect_time': ipfi_blocking (30.1μs) is 37.0% faster than ipfi_async (
+Metric 'connect_time': ipfi_blocking (31.0μs) is 54.0% (1.5x) faster than ipfi_async (47.8μs).
-47.8μs).
-Metric 'total_time': ipfi_blocking (147.9μs) is 24.3% faster than ipfi_async (195.3μs).
+Metric 'total_time': ipfi_blocking (166.1μs) is 28.5% (1.3x) faster than ipfi_async (213.6μs).

 --- ipfi_blocking vs grpc ---
-Metric 'call_time': ipfi_blocking (117.3μs) is 60.4% faster than grpc (296.5μs).
+Metric 'call_time': ipfi_blocking (134.6μs) is 119.7% (2.2x) faster than grpc (295.8μs).
-Metric 'connect_time': ipfi_blocking (30.1μs) is 78.7% faster than grpc (141.7μs).
+Metric 'connect_time': ipfi_blocking (31.0μs) is 355.0% (4.6x) faster than grpc (141.2μs).
-Metric 'total_time': ipfi_blocking (147.9μs) is 66.3% faster than grpc (438.6μs).
+Metric 'total_time': ipfi_blocking (166.1μs) is 163.3% (2.6x) faster than grpc (437.4μs).

 --- ipfi_async vs grpc ---
-Metric 'call_time': ipfi_async (147.1μs) is 50.4% faster than grpc (296.5μs).
+Metric 'call_time': ipfi_async (165.3μs) is 78.9% (1.8x) faster than grpc (295.8μs).
-Metric 'connect_time': ipfi_async (47.8μs) is 66.3% faster than grpc (141.7μs).
+Metric 'connect_time': ipfi_async (47.8μs) is 195.6% (3.0x) faster than grpc (141.2μs).
-Metric 'total_time': ipfi_async (195.3μs) is 55.5% faster than grpc (438.6μs)
+Metric 'total_time': ipfi_async (213.6μs) is 104.8% (2.0x) faster than grpc (437.4μs).
 ```

-In this benchmark, **IPFI is 2.97x faster than gRPC** (with IPFI's synchronous API).
+In this benchmark, **IPFI is 2.63x faster than gRPC** (with IPFI's synchronous API).